 A conviction for stalking in the 3rd degree can result in a penalty of up to 5 years in state prison and large fines.

 If you have been charged with stalking don’t wait until it’s too late.
-Contact LS&P Lawyers for a free consultation to discuss your case and any possible defenses that you may have.
+Contact LS&P Lawyers for a consultation to discuss your case and any possible defenses that you may have.